johne2310/HighRisk/README.md

 1. Navigate to the "High Risk Patients" page to see patients on 5+ medications
 2. View the summary statistics at the bottom of the page

-### Generating Reports

-1. Navigate to the "Reports" page
-2. Select the report type, date range, and other filters
-3. Click "Generate Report"
-4. Export the report in your preferred format (PDF, CSV)

 ## Development